Ulcerative Colitis Background

 Colonoscopy & Biopsy

-The Golden Standard for directly observing inflammation and ulcers in the mucosa.
+This is the Golden Standard for directly visualizing inflammation and ulcers in the mucosa.
 If necessary, a biopsy is performed to confirm inflammatory changes.

 Stool Test